elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 Their "one achievable goal" is humble and profound.
 They commit to reading one verse of the Qur'an together each night, with the translation, and asking each other a single question: "What does this verse say about our ultimate purpose?"

 It was not the warmth of arrival, but the faint, terrifying, and beautiful light of a distant dawn.
-They had not reached their destination, but for the first time, they were looking at the same map.
+They had not reached their destination, but for the first time, they were looking at the same map, knowing with a clarity that was both sobering and sacred that this was not the end of the struggle, but the true beginning of their journey home.

 ---